YoniShpund/SDC.io/README.md

 1. First, and a very significant part is the [Multiple Writing Style Detector](https://github.com/romanglo/multiple-writing-style-detector) package.
 This package is created mainly for the use of this project, and implements a solution of detecting numerous writing styles in a text.
 1. Next is the [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) package which is used to translate the source texts into another writing style.

-Both of the package are installed using the following steps:
+Both packages are installed using the following steps:

 1. Download the packages to the local computer.
-1. Run the following commands for both of the packages:
+1. Run the following commands for both packages:

     ```bash
     pip install -r requirements.txt